yoonmoonsick/YMS_MageArmorPlus/README.md

-# Mage Armor Plus
+# Invocation: Armour of Shadows Plus

-- Makes Mage Armor permanent.
 - Does not cost an action for Invocation: Armour of Shadows.
+- Makes Invocation: Armour of Shadows permanent.